GCuser99/tbXLLerator/README.md

 ## Overview

 Excel XLL add-ins are native DLLs that integrate directly with Excel's calculation engine.
 They offer significant advantages over VBA and COM add-ins, including support for high-performance multithreaded calculation, and Excel's Function Wizard support.
 Traditionally, XLL development requires C or C++.
-This framework enables XLL development entirely in twinBASIC.
+This framework enables XLL development entirely in [twinBASIC](https://twinbasic.com).

-The framework handles the low-level XLOPER12 memory layout, argument binding, type coercion, memory management, and Excel callback mechanics, allowing UDF authors to focus on modeling logic.
+This framework wraps the very excellent [ExcelSDK](https://github.com/fafalone/TBXLLUDF) written by Jon Johnson.
+It handles the low-level XLOPER12 memory layout, argument binding, type coercion, memory management, and Excel callback mechanics, allowing UDF authors to focus on modeling logic.

 ---

 ## Why?

-I'm a scientist, not a developer.
-I wrote this as my first completed AI-assisted coding project, which I likely could not have done to this quality and speed on my own.
-And certainly not without the non-artificial intelligence of Jon Johnson who wrote the [ExcelSDK](https://github.com/fafalone/TBXLLUDF) that this framework wraps.

 My goal in writing this wrapper was to easily design and use high-performance UDF's for large and complex spreadsheet models in a language that I am familiar with - [twinBASIC](https://twinbasic.com).
-Specifically, I'm using UDFs in spreadsheet models along with the (as yet unstarred! :-) [SolverWrapper](https://github.com/GCuser99/SolverWrapper) for model parameter optimization, which requires very fast worksheet execution.
+Specifically, I'm using UDFs in spreadsheet models along with the [SolverWrapper](https://github.com/GCuser99/SolverWrapper) for model parameter optimization, which requires very fast worksheet execution.

 ---